simplicitesoftware/docs/content/CTG_50_docs/CTG_90_misc/LSN_30_manager/manager.md

-This document has been moved to [this document](https://platform.simplicite.io/manager.md)
+This document has been moved to [https://platform.simplicite.io/manager.md](https://platform.simplicite.io/manager.md)